Vibe Coding for PMs

 npm install -g @anthropic-ai/claude-code

-You'll see a "funding" message โ€” safely ignore it.
+You'll see a "funding" message β€” safely ignore it.

 Note: If you get a "permission denied" error, type sudo before the command and enter your Mac password.
+When you type your password after 'sudo', you won't see any stars or dots β€” just keep typing and hit Enter.

 2